civo/status/content/issues/2023-07-10-NYC1-region-disruption.md

 section: issue
 ---

+13:28 UTC

+The latest update we have received from the data center management:

+The process to prepare the UPS room for re-powering the facility after the fire suppression has been continuing through the night, but continues.
+This is expected to take at least another 3 hours.

+Once complete, local regulations require the approval of the fire marshal to begin the next stage in powering up the data center.

+We will update here in 3 hours, or sooner if we have any more information.

+---

 12:00 UTC

 The data center operator was due to provide an update at 8:00am EDT, but we have not yet received anything from them.